pramnora/qb64/language/hw/README.md

 -----

-On the other hand, there are those who would certainly make the opposite argument;
+On the other hand, there are those who would insist on making the exact opposite argument;
 that so long as a program does whatever it was meant to do on the surface;
-then, basically, that's all that truly matters...; and, really, absolutely nothing else.
+and, produces the correct result as output...; then, basically, that's all that well and truly matters.

 So, if 1 + 1 = 2; and, that output is correct...who cares less how the sum has been arrived at.
 100 - 50 - 48 = 2.
 This is an entirely different sum...which produces the same end result;